Office of the Presidential Adviser on Peace, Reconciliation and Unity: History

 The Office of the Presidential Adviser on the Peace Process was established on September 15, 1993, through the issuance of Executive Order No. 125 by President Ramos.
 Ramos took into account recommendations of the NUC.
+The first head of agency is Manuel Yan with the rank of cabinet Secretary.
+Secretary Yan served for seven years under this position.

 The agency was renamed to Office of the Presidential Adviser on Peace, Reconciliation and Unity (OPAPRU) on December 29, 2021.